MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-compute-add-scalesets.md

 ## Use the Azure Stack portal

 >[!IMPORTANT]
 > The information in this section applies when you use  Azure Stack version 1808 or later.
-If your version is 1807 or earlier, see [Add the Virtual Machine Scale Set (Prior to 1808)](#add-the-virtual-machine-scale-set-prior-to-version-1808).
+If your version is 1807 or earlier, see [Add the virtual machine scale set (Prior to 1808)](#add-the-virtual-machine-scale-set-prior-to-version-1808).

 1. Sign in to the Azure Stack portal.
 Then, go to **All services**, then **Virtual machine scale sets**, and then under **COMPUTE**, select **Virtual machine scale sets**.
    ![Select virtual machine scale sets](media/azure-stack-compute-add-scalesets/all-services.png)